How to Deal With Market Volatility in Your Favour

 Is High Volatility Good or Bad?

 It depends on your trading strategy.
 In general, high volatility creates a risky situation with a lack of opportunity to predict market moves.
-At the same time, high volatility is an option to get a higher reward.
+At the same time, high volatility is an option to achieve a higher reward.

 What Is Considered High Volatility?